choice-form/icons-library/packages/figma-plugin/README.md

 3. Click "Export Selected Frames" to generate SVGs and metadata
 4. Edit tags for each icon if needed by clicking "Edit Tags"
 5. Click "Download All" to download a ZIP file containing the SVGs and a metadata.json file

-### Naming Conventions

-For the best results with the icons generator:

-- Name frames in kebab-case (e.g., `arrow-right`)
-- Add tags in square brackets (e.g., `arrow-right[navigation,direction,next]`)
-- Organize frames in pages or groups that will become categories in the final library

 ## Custom Components